American Legion: Headquarters

-The national headquarters, informally known as American Legion headquarters, is located on the Indiana World War Memorial Plaza at 700 North Pennsylvania Street, Indianapolis, Indiana.
-It is the headquarters for the National Commander of The American Legion and also houses the archives, library, Membership, Internal Affairs, Public Relations, and The American Legion magazine's editorial offices.
+The national headquarters, informally known as American Legion headquarters, is located on the Indiana World War Memorial Plaza at 700 North Pennsylvania Street in Indianapolis, Indiana.
+It is the headquarters for the National Commander of The American Legion and also houses the library and archives, the Emil A. Blackmore Museum, Membership, Internal Affairs, Public Relations, and The American Legion magazine's editorial offices.
 The national headquarters has expanded multiple times since its establishment.

 Emblem

 The World War I Victory Button on a narrow circular band of blue enamel, containing the words "American Legion" in gold letters, forms the central element of the American Legion Emblem.
 The Legion emblem or "button" was officially adopted by the National Executive Committee of The American Legion on July 9, 1919.

 Eligibility

 Membership in the American Legion was originally restricted to soldiers, sailors, and marines who served honorably between April 6, 1917, and November 11, 1918.
 Eligibility has since been expanded to include personnel who served on active duty in the Armed Forces of the United States or armed forces associated with the U.S., between December 7, 1941, through a date of cessation of hostilities as determined by the federal government, and was an American citizen when they entered that service or continues to serve honorably.
 U.S. Merchant Mariners who served between December 7, 1941, and December 31, 1946, are also eligible.
 Honorary, associate, social, or guest memberships in the Legion are not permitted.
 Members must be eligible through the nature and timing of their military service.

 The following is a list of eligibility dates the American Legion uses to determine membership eligibility.